 Power-Packed with Nutrients

-Popularity around mung beans exploded after their nutritional content came to light.
+The popularity of mung beans exploded after their nutritional content came to light.
 These little legumes are incredibly nutritious and are a great staple for any plant-based dieter.
 One cup of boiled mung beans has 14.2 grams of protein, 15.4 grams of fiber, a broad spectrum of minerals (folate, manganese, magnesium, phosphorous, iron, copper, potassium, and zinc), as well as a dose of essential vitamins such as B1, B2, B3, B5, B6, and selenium.

-I’ve written extensively about antioxidants in previous articles and for good reason.
-These substances prevent free radicals from doing damage within the body by neutralizing them.
+I’ve written extensively about antioxidants in previous articles, and for good reason.
+These substances prevent free radicals from doing damage to the body by neutralizing them.
 Mung beans happen to be filled with antioxidants such as “phenolic acids, flavonoids, caffeic acid, cinnamic acid” vitexin, and isovitexin.
 Boosting your antioxidant intake reduces the risk of “chronic inflammation, heart disease, cancers, and other diseases.”
 Yet, not all mung beans are antioxidant equal.
 Sprouted mung beans were revealed to have at least six times for antioxidants.

 Lower Blood Pressure

-For moms to be, incorporating mung beans into your diet may be an important step for a healthy pregnancy and a healthy baby.
+For moms to be, incorporating mung beans into your diet may be an important step toward a healthy pregnancy and a healthy baby.
 This is primarily due to the high folate content of mung beans.
 Folate, as well as its nutritional partner folic acid, aid in a healthy pregnancy as they have been linked to the prevention of “birth defects known as neural tube defects, such as spina bifida,” as well as their integral role as a B group vitamin “needed for healthy growth and development.”

 Fresh Korean Bean Sprout Salad/One Green Planet

 Now that we’re convinced of their health benefits, how do we incorporate them into our everyday diet?
 Luckily, mung beans are diverse.
 They can be consumed as the whole bean, mashed, or even in the sprouted form.
-With the growing popularity of these legumes, you can easily find them at your local grocery or health food store and are even popping up in local farmer’s markets.
+With the growing popularity of these legumes, you can easily find them at your local grocery or health food store, and are even popping up in local farmer’s markets.
 Here are a few ways to get you started!

 Whole Mung Bean Curry/One Green Planet

 This is a great recipe to get you started using mung bean in its whole and unadulterated form.
 While this Whole Mung Bean Curry recipe requires a long list of ingredients, once you’ve got everything ready to go it’s super easy to make.
-Plus, it’s pack full of flavorful spices, healthy fats, whole grains, and nutrient-rich roots.
-If you’re not a fan of the whole mung bean texture, you can also experiment with pulverized mung bean such as this Ayurvedic Spinach-Mung Detox Soup or this Indian Mung Bean Soup.
+Plus, it’s packed full of flavorful spices, healthy fats, whole grains, and nutrient-rich roots.
+If you’re not a fan of the whole mung bean texture, you can also experiment with pulverized mung beans, such as this Ayurvedic Spinach-Mung Detox Soup or this Indian Mung Bean Soup.

 Mung Bean and Noodle Bowl with Pecan Dipping Sauce/One Green Planet

 As mentioned above, mung bean sprouts provide more nutritional value than whole mung beans, especially when it comes to antioxidants.
 This Mung Bean and Noodle Bowl with Pecan Dipping Sauce is just one great recipe to start you off with mung bean sprouts.
 It’s filled with fresh herbs and healthy fats, which makes it light yet filling.
-Try out a few other sprouted mung bean recipes such as this Golden Sprouted Mung Kicheri or this simple Sprouted Mung Salad.
+Try out a few other sprouted mung bean recipes, such as this Golden Sprouted Mung Kicheri or this simple Sprouted Mung Salad.